imacrayon/snowbodyknows/README.md

 I’m building a secret Santa app for my family to during the holidays.
 A user can build a wishlist and everybody else can check things off of it without the user being able to see.

+## Contributing

+There are some issues to get started with, but I'm open to any ideas!
+I'd recommend you create an issue first, before starting work, just to get confirmation that I'm not wasting your time.

 ## Installation

 Step one is to clone this repo: